 From up top, it is just following the same pathway all the way down to the bottom, which should take another 20 minutes or so.
 If the loop trail is open, you could continue along that instead from the lower falls.

 Once back at the bottom, you can get back into your car and head off to your next stop of the day.
-If you are looking for another waterfall in the area, check out Slap Slavica, Slap Virje and Slap Boka.
+If you are looking for another waterfall in the region, check out Slap Slavica, Slap Virje and Slap Boka.

 That about wraps up a guide to visiting Slap Pericnik Waterfall.
 If you have any more questions or comments, feel free to write them in below.
 Also don’t forget to check out the other Slovenia itineraries and guides up on the site, like the hiking Lake Bohinj or the Seven Lakes Valley Hike.